 Medical Office Assistant is a two-year career program leading to an associate in applied science degree, designed for persons interested in becoming medical assistants in the physician's office, clinic or other health care setting.
-The curriculum is designed to give the student training in order to perform a variety of administrative and clinical tasks to facilitate the work of the doctor.
+The curriculum is designed to give the student training in a variety of administrative and clinical tasks to facilitate the work of the physician.

-Administrative duties include patient reception. oral and written communications and recordkeeping.
-Clinical duties include assisting with examinations and diagnostic tests, collection of laboratory specimens and patient interaction.
+Administrative duties include patient reception, communications, insurance, coding and recordkeeping.
+Clinical duties include assisting with examinations and diagnostic testing, collection and testing of laboratory specimens and patient interaction.